max-mapper/get-dat/markdown/05-website.md

 # Hosting a website

 We've covered sharing, syncing, and live syncing of data.
 But what about sharing via the web?
+We can create a link that can be viewed in any browser.
+Dat has an http server that can be turned on by adding `--http$PORT_XX`, where XX is specific to the server port.

-Add index.html file to server by typing the following into the virtual terminal: `touch index.html` You will see a new file, `index.html`, has been added to the directory on the virutal server.
+To share your data via the web, add index.html file to server by typing the following into the virtual terminal: `touch index.html`
+You will see a new file, `index.html`, has been added to the directory on the virtual server.

-Let's make it fun.
+Let's make it fun!
 Edit it and add some stuff in your html.
 Here's a template to get you started.
 ```
 <!DOCTYPE html>
 <html>